tstelzle/WebsiteStock/README.md

 The database will be mounted into the database directory.
 For development it can be useful to see the database file.

-The 'container_start.sh' starts the services needed in the docker container.
+The 'container_start.sh' starts the services needed in the docker container and creates the database.

 The 'nginx_conf' provides the entry script for the docker container and starts the neede services.